S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   Sometimes the specific deliverables for fulfilling a customer requirement are currently undefined.
 In this case, describe the customer requirement instead.
 -   Remember: deliverables are products, services, etc, NOT outcomes.
 -   When identifying Customers and Key Deliverables, consider the Purpose, Key Responsibilities, and Key Challenges of the domain.
--   List all relevant internal and external customers who depend on, or benefit from the value provided by this team (or role keeper).
+-   List all relevant internal and external customers who depend on, or benefit from the value provided by this team (or rolekeeper).
 -   Include both customers and users (if there is a difference).
 -   When describing deliverables, use a sentence or two to describe each one.
 Link to a [more detailed description](section:describe-deliverables) if necessary.
 -   As a delegator: In the case of a new domain, consider carefully to what degree you will specify deliverables rather than leaving this decision up to the delegatees.
 Freeing them up to create value according to their expertise, strengths, and interests, and based on what they learn as their work proceeds can significantly improve their effectiveness.